alyssa2603/142_Project/README.md

 - `test_150.in`: Test file with 150 vertices.
 - `test_200.in`: Test file with 200 vertices.

-**Note**: All provided test files contain graphs with a shortest path satisfying the sweight constraint.
+**Note**: All provided test files contain graphs with a shortest path satisfying the weight constraint.

 ## Testing
 To compile and run the algorithms with a test file: